Obc

 max_decay#

-Very large modes do not contribute to the surface Green's functions and can be neglected.
-Very large modes can also lead to numerical instabilities.
+Very rapidly decaying modes do not contribute to the surface Green's functions and can be neglected.
+These modes should be filtered out as including them can lead to numerical instabilities.

 num_ref_iterations#